 Grantees: Susan Bonner and Celeste Campos-Castillo, Department of Media and Information in the College of Communication Arts and Sciences

-Blurb: This Catalyst-funded project is bridging the digital divide by providing mobile technology that enables students to co-create universally designed mental health screening tools for autistic adolescents.
+This Catalyst-funded project is bridging the digital divide by providing mobile technology that enables students to co-create universally designed mental health screening tools for autistic adolescents.
 Through collaborative research and peer learning, students will use high-powered mobile devices, animation software, and augmented reality tools to design more inclusive and accessible mental health assessments.

 By integrating Universal Design for Learning (UDL) principles, this initiative ensures that the mental health screening tools are accessible to individuals with diverse cognitive, visual, and hearing abilities—allowing all users to experience and interact with the tools simultaneously and equitably.